gmc-code/PC-Microbit-Extension/docs/data_logging/Firebase_admin.rst

 pip install firebase-admin

-.. admonition:: Tip

-    #.
-If using Mu editor:
-    #.
-Click on the **Mu Administrator** gear icon in bottom right corner of the Mu editor window.
-    #.
-Click on the **Third Part packages** tab.
-    #.
-Paste in **firebase-admin** at bottom of the list.
-    #.
-Click OK
-    #.
 ----

 Authenticate the Google Service Account
 ----------------------------------------

 #.
 Firebase will allow access to Firebase server APIs from Google Service Accounts.
 #.
 To authenticate the Google Service Account, a private key in JSON format is required.
 #.
 To generate the key, in the left sidebar, go to **Project Overview**, click **Project settings**, click **Service Accounts**, click **Generate new private key**, click **Generate key** to download the file, and move it from the downloads folder to the folder with the python files for using it.
 #.
 The path to this JSON file must be provided to create the credentials object.